sontric/signal-archetype-model/README.md

 ## Roadmap / outline
 - Read the [whitepapers](https://github.com/sontric/signal-archetype-model/tree/main/whitepapers) for now, this is early stages.
 Goal is to save the world. help us if you can.
 - [GridEye](https://fnetpublic.utk.edu/) or similar as a live data source (any grid controller would have good sources :) so maybe this can be an idealab or plugin somehow. not sure yet.
-- inverters should be thought of as 4D printers (PV, MPPT) printing into sort universe of Geometric unity, a specific shape or song of power
+- If we take Einstein's energy-mass equivalence seriously, then inverters should be thought of as 4D printers (especially in the case of PV, I think), which print power (envelopes / shapes / songs) into the universe
 - inverters in statcom are like tuners for the Grid, balancing it on a per-cycle basis (I think?)
 - inverters in BESS modes can stabilize across multiple cycles or long durations
 - Standard Model as a unique case of SAM-QFT